prithuls/BSA-UNR/content/contact/contact.md

 ---

 If you have any comment or suggestion regarding the activities of BSA, please feel free to send email to any of the following.

+Please create a new issue on [GitHub](https://github.com/moni-roy/BSA-UNR/pulls) if you have any suggestion or comment.

+To update any of the information, please create a new issue on [GitHub](https://github.com/moni-roy/BSA-UNR/pulls).
+We suggest you to update the information and push it to the repository.
+See the [GitHub wiki](https://github.com/moni-roy/BSA-UNR/wiki) for more information.